Western Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 23, 2021

 - Against the spread, Western Michigan is 4-6-1 this season.

-- Western Michigan's games this year have hit the over five times in 11 opportunities (45.5%).
+- Western Michigan's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- The Broncos rack up 29.8 points per game, comparable to the 32.7 per matchup the Huskies allow.
+- The Broncos rack up 29.8 points per game, comparable to the 32.7 per contest the Huskies give up.

 - Western Michigan is 2-1 against the spread and 3-0 overall in games when it scores more than 32.7 points.

-- In games that Western Michigan piles up more than 436.5 yards, the team is 2-3-1 against the spread and 4-2 overall.
+- In games that Western Michigan churns out over 436.5 yards, the team is 2-3-1 against the spread and 4-2 overall.

 - The Broncos have turned the ball over seven more times (14 total) than the Huskies have forced a turnover (7) this season.